 A simple and easy recipe for homemade sourdough sandwich bread.
 Made with all purpose flour and just a touch of butter.
 I like to make the dough at night so we can have fresh bread in the morning.
 This loaf freezes well (whole or sliced).
 I recommend this loaf pan.

-For best results, please weigh your ingredients instead of using measuring cups.
+For best results, please weigh your ingredients with a scale instead of using measuring cups.

 Here’s why: weight and volume measurements are not equal, only approximate!
 This is especially important regarding the sourdough starter.
 If your starter is very bubbly, 1/4 cup might only weigh 30 g which is too little for this recipe (you need 50 g).
 The dough will take forever to rise!
 Same goes for the flour… 4 cups might end up weighing way over 500 g depending on how tight the flour was packed into the cup.
 You’ll end up with dry dough.